Cabinda War: 2006–present

+Human rights violations

 According to a Human Rights Watch report, the Angolan military and secret service have committed a number of human rights violations during the conflict.
-The report indicates that between September 2007 and March 2009, 38 people were arbitrary detained, tortured, humiliated and later put on trial for alleged security crimes.
+The report indicates that between September 2007 and March 2009, 38 people were arbitrarily detained, tortured, humiliated and later put on trial for alleged security crimes.
 The arrested included six members of the Angolan military who were charged with desertion and carrying out armed attacks, as well as a former Voice of America journalist, known for his criticism of the government.
 The detainees were denied contact with legal professionals or their families for prolonged periods of time.
 The above are considered to be a violation of the International Covenant on Civil and Political Rights.

 A Bertelsmann Stiftung investigation covering the period between 2011 and 2013, indicated that systematic human rights violations have taken place, with journalists, civil rights activists and clergy members receiving harassment after being accused of supporting FLEC.

-Reports by Freedom House, Bertelsmann Stiftung and Human Rights Watch also pointed out at violations committed by FLEC.
+Reports by Freedom House, Bertelsmann Stiftung and Human Rights Watch also pointed out violations committed by FLEC.